Financial assurance, provisioning and rehabilitation for environmental authorities

 From 1 November 2019 (known as the PRCP start date) there is a requirement for a Progressive Rehabilitation and Closure Plan (PRC plan) for all site-specific EAs relating to mining activities.

-If you have an EA for a resource activity, progressive rehabilitation is a way for you to reduce the amount of scheme assurance required by rehabilitating disturbed areas while you conduct a resource project.
+If you have an EA for a resource activity, progressive certification is a way for you to reduce the amount of scheme assurance required by rehabilitating disturbed areas while you conduct a resource project.
 It allows you to:

 - surrender part of your resource tenure over time to reduce this amount.